-Traditionally, MCDM models focus on the demand side of a public procurement and treat supply-side vendor decisions as exogenous.
-This section demonstrates the importance of explicitly accounting for vendor responses to anticipated future funding (affordability or budget constraints).
+Traditionally, MCDM models focus on the demand side of a public procurement and treat supply side vendor decisions as exogenous.
+This section demonstrates the potential value of explicitly accounting for vendor responses to anticipated future funding (affordability or procurement official's budget constraints).

-Since each vendor's expansion path represents their optimal attribute bundle bid proposals for any given budget (see Figures 2, 3, and 4), these expansion paths can easily be converted, through the buyer's utility function 1', into cost-effectiveness (or Budget-Utility) functions for each vendor.
-For example, substituting each vendor's optimal attribute bundle 6a" and 6b" into Equation 1' for any specific scenario yields two points in cost-effectiveness space that represent the utility of each vendor's bid proposal for the per unit funding/budget, B: (U_1^, B) and (U_2^, B) .
+Since each vendor's expansion path represents their optimal attribute bundle bid proposals for any given budget (see Figures 2, 3, and 4), these expansion paths can easily be converted, through the buyer's utility function (1'), into cost-effectiveness (or Budget-Utility) functions for each vendor.
+For example, substituting each vendor's optimal attribute bundle (6a") & (6b") into Equation 1' for any specific scenario yields two points in cost-effectiveness space that represent the utility of each vendor's bid proposal for the per unit funding/budget, \mathbf{B} : (U1, \mathbf{B}) and (U2, \mathbf{B}).
 Different budgets represented along the expansion paths generate different utility.
 For example, the cost-effectiveness/utility relationships illustrated in Figure 6 reflect the value to the government of each vendor's offers at different funding levels.